Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/SUEWS_Soil.rst

 or modelled by SUEWS (`SMDMethod` = 0 in `RunControl.nml`).

 .. caution::
-  the option to use observational data is not operational in the current release!
+  The option to use observational data is not operational in the current release!